Generate and Install a Let's Encrypt SSL Certificate for a Bitnami Application

 - You have the necessary credentials to log in to the Bitnami application instance.

-- You own a domain name.
+- You own one or more domain names.

 - You have configured the domain name’s DNS record to point to the public IP address of your Bitnami application instance.

-Use the Bitnami auto-configuration script
+Use the Bitnami HTTPS Configuration Tool

 If your Bitnami image does not include the auto-configuration script or the /opt/bitnami/letsencrypt/ directory, you can manually install the Lego client and generate and install the Let’s Encrypt certificates.
 Follow the steps below.